kubedl-io/kubedl/docs/sync_code.md

-## Remote Source Sync
+## Download Custom Artifacts

-KubeDL supports syncing user artifacts from remote sources, and mount the artifacts  into main container.
-In this way, users can commit their code to remote source and re-submit training jobs without re-build container images.
+KubeDL supports downloading custom artifacts from remote repositories into the container.
+With that, user can commit their code to remote repository and re-submit the jobs without re-building the image to include the artifacts.

-As of now, github is supported.
+Currently, only github is supported.
+The framework is pluggable and can easily support other repositories like HDFS.

 ### Git Hub